Employment

 - Review and evaluate the academic programs, including horizontal and vertical curricular flow.

-- Lead the academic policies/curriculum committee in the articulation of the school mission, school goals, department/division goals, course objectives, materials, methods, and means of assessment.
+- Lead the academic policies/curriculum committee in the articulation of the school mission, school goals, department/division goals, course objectives, materials, methods, and means of assessment in partnership with Teaching and Learning.

 - Observe, supervise, and help evaluate the faculty, including through classroom observation.